rkwreck/team_flappy_bird/README.md

 Shoutout to the GitHub Support Team for detatching our fork

-### Our Purpose: Developing minigames to make coding more accessible for people + educate people on how computer science applies to various topics + encourage people to develop their own games and learn computer science
+### Our Purpose: Develop minigames to make coding more accessible for people + educate people on how computer science applies to various topics + encourage people to develop their own games and learn computer science

 ## Week 0 Timebox (Meet the Scrum Team)